 It seems the world of Phantom has abruptly recalled me.
 Perhaps it was the Ghost himself, annoyed at such an extended absence while his stories languished; I'm not sure, myself.
 For the last week I've been revisiting the Phan community, the forums, the websites, the stories, editing / revising a few older pieces of my own writing, seeing what old friends have posted, looking and reviewing new offerings.
 I'm grieved to see so much gone, but pleased that the writing community continues.
 Second Chance will be getting a couple additional chapters soon.
 There are two Night Encounters from long ago, unfinished but demanding attention, and one new small piece.
 Please bear with me a little longer, and do please say hello via PM if you're still around and interested in reading.

-I've also joined Tumblr and am having fun there -->.
-My Tumblr account name is Rienerose.
+I've also joined Tumblr and DeviantArt and am having fun there -->.
+My Tumblr account name and DA account name is Rienerose.
 Please give me a follow to see updates on the stories. :)

 ~Riene, 19 March 2016